Practicum-Team-3/development-environment/README.md

-# development-environment
+# Development environment

-Clone this repo into your host machine

-Requirements:
+ # Requirements:
-- Virtualbox 6.1
+- Virtualbox 6.1 <br/>
 - Vagrant

-Run:
-vagrant up
+# Step to follow:
+ 1. Clone this repo into your host machine by running: <br/>
+    - `vagrant up`

-Log into the virtual machine with the following credentials
+ 2. Log into the virtual machine using the following credentials:
-username: vagrant
-password: vagrant

-Run:
-sudo ./scripts/dev-env.sh
+    `username: vagrant`
+    - `password: vagrant`

+3. Run the provisioning script: <br/>
+    - `sudo ./scripts/dev-env.sh`

-Once the script has finished run:
+4. Once the script has finished run execute the following command: <br/>

-sudo shutdown now -r
+    - `sudo shutdown now -r`

-After the environment has restarted run this command:
+5. After the environment has restarted run the following commands: <br/>
-./scripts/virtualbox-setup.sh

-./scripts/practicum-setup.sh
+    - `./scripts/virtualbox-setup.sh`

+    - `./scripts/practicum-setup.sh`